mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty ChatGPT/readme.md

 The main purpose of ChatGPT is to enable computers to hold conversations with humans in a way that is natural and intuitive.

-it uses a combination of advanced NLP techniques and a neural networks.
+It uses a combination of advanced NLP techniques and a neural networks.

 One of the key features of ChatGPT is its ability to "remember" previous conversations and use this information to generate more appropriate responses.